 Another important aspect of my Creighton School of Nursing experience was the incorporation of the Ignation values within the nursing curriculum.
 I believe that because of the emphasis placed on Ignation values throughout both undergraduate and graduate school, I am better able to meet the comprehensive health care needs of my patients.

-Although only six months have passed since my graduation from Creighton University, I have had so many changes both personally and professionally since May 2013.
-In the fall of 2009, I left my family's farm near Dedham, Iowa, and came to Omaha to learn what it means to be a Bluejay, and of course, a nurse!
+Although only six months have passed since my graduation from Creighton Uiversity (CU), I have had so many changes both personally and professionally since May 2013.
+In the fall of 2009, I left my family's farm near Dedham, Iowa and came to Omaha to learn what it means to be a BlueJay and of course, a nurse!
 My time at CU has proven invaluable as I have begun my professional career.

-When beginning my job search, I mainy focused in the Omaha area and was fortunate to come across an opportunity with Alegent Creighton Health.
-I am currently a staff nurse for the 11pm-7am shift at Lasting Hope Recovery Center (LHRC), an inpatient mental health facility.
-I recently joined the Unit Partnership Council, which is a group that includes staff from various service lines and units at LHRC who come together to improve both patient care and staff satisfaction.
+When beginning my job search, I mainly focused in the Omaha area and was fortunate to come across an opportunity with Alegent Creighton.
+I am currently a staff nurse at Lasting Hope Recovery Center, an inpatient mental health facility.
+I recently joined the Unit Partnership Council, which is a group that invludes staff from various service lines and units who come together to improve both patient care and staff satisfaction.

-After a head's up from my professors about the special rate offered to new graduates, I joined both the American Nurses Association and Nebraska Nurses Association.
-This is only one of the many ways in which the faculty at CU helped me on my path to become a competent, informed, and compassionate professional.
-As I consider how I would like to advance both my career and my education, I feel quite fortunate for the strong foundation Creighton University College of Nursing has laid.
+After a head's up from my professors about the special rate offered to new graduates, I joined the American Nurses Association and Nebraska Nurses Association.
+This was only one of the many ways in which the faculty at CU help me on my path to become a competent, informed, and coompassionate professional.
+As I consider how I would like to advance both my career and my education, I feel quite fortunate for the strong foundation Creighton University College of Nursing has laid for me.